Entire home

 Malmesbury

 Located in Malmesbury, this cottage is in a rural area and on the waterfront.
-Bristol Aero Collectlon and Chippenham Museum & Heritage Centre are cultural highlights, and travellers looking to shop may want to visit Cepen Park and Hathaway Retail Park.
+Bristol Aero Collectlon and Chippenham Museum & Heritage Centre are cultural highlights, and some of the area's activities can be experienced at M4 Karting and Monkton Park Golf Course.
 Travelling with kids?
-Consider M4 Karting, or check out an event or a game at Hardenhuish Park.
+Consider Highgrove Shop Tetbury and Westonbirt Arboretum.

 Malmesbury, Wiltshire